-Management has assessed the Company's internal control over financial reporting as of December 31, 2011.
-The unqualified report of management thereon is included in Item 8 of this Annual Report on Form 10-K and incorporated by reference herein.
+Management has assessed, and the Company's independent registered public accounting firm, Dixon Hughes Goodman LLP, has audited, the Company's internal control over financial reporting as of December 31, 2012.
+The unqualified reports of management and Dixon Hughes Goodman LLP thereon are included in Item 8 of this Annual Report on Form 10-K and are incorporated by reference herein.